-|Please donate generously to our High Holy Day Appeal which is to be split 3 ways between PLJC, World Jewish Relief’s disaster fund and the British Shalom Salaam Trust.
+This year our High Holy Day Appeal will be split 3 ways between World Jewish Relief’s Disaster Fund, British Shalom Salaam Trust and PLJC.

-World Jewish Relief is the British Jewish community’s international humanitarian agency.
-Inspired by Jewish values, they empower people in poverty to live with dignity, self-reliance and hope.
-They support the world’s poorest Jewish communities, predominantly in Eastern Europe, because kol arayvim zeh la’zeh – all Jews are responsible for one another – but they also work beyond our community, inspired by the Jewish values of caring for the stranger, and recognising that all people have the right to personal dignity, and the chance to fulfil their potential.
+Inspired by Jewish values, WJR enable people in poverty to live with dignity, self-reliance and hope.
+They support the world’s poorest Jewish communities, predominantly in Eastern Europe, because kol arayvim zeh la’zeh – as Jews we are responsible for one another.
+They also work beyond our community, inspired by the Jewish values of caring for the stranger, and recognising that all people have the right to personal dignity, and the chance to fulfil their potential.

-The recovery effort will take years.
+The recovery effort will take a very long time.
 World Jewish Relief has vital experience in responding to natural disasters and humanitarian crises.
-Not only do they provide emergency relief in the form of shelters and the provision of food and water, but they go beyond that to help people rebuild their lives and their livelihoods through long-term strategies in vocational and agricultural training.
+Not only do they provide emergency relief in the form of shelters and the provision of food and water, but they go beyond that to help people rebuild their lives, and livelihoods, through long-term strategies in vocational and agricultural training.

 You can find out more about their current programmes through this web page:https://www.worldjewishrelief.org/news

-The common factor for the projects they select for support is that they have to develop opportunities for peace and cooperation.
-In so doing, the Trust’s work helps to foster positive relations between all communities in Israel, the West Bank, Gaza and Golan, and with the rapidly increasing numbers of refugees from Africa and unregistered migrant workers.
+The common factor for the projects that BSST support is developing opportunities for peace and cooperation.
+In so doing, the trust’s work helps to foster positive relations between all communities in Israel, the West Bank, Gaza and Golan, as well as working with refugees from Africa ,and unregistered migrant workers.

 You can read about the most recent projects supported by the BSST in their latest annual report: http://www.bsst.org.uk/about-us/annual-reports/